 Dehydrating fresh tomatoes and basil

-Tomatoes were companion planted with green basil, and now that they are done for the season, I am making room for my fall plantings of kale, chard, carrots and lettuce.
+Tomatoes were companion planted with green basil, and they done producing for the season.
+In their place is now room for fall plantings of kale, chard, carrots and lettuce.

-The few Roma tomatoes I had left are sliced and placed in the dehydrator to make a quicker version of sun-dried tomatoes.
+The few remaining Roma tomatoes are sliced and placed in the dehydrator to make a quicker version of sun-dried tomatoes.
 They are delicious when used in pasta salad, and so much better than store bought!

 Yesterday, I priced a small bag of sun-dried tomatoes in the grocery store – $3.99!
 Yipes!!!